5 times Alex Ferguson led makeshift Man Utd teams to massive wins

 United dominated English football under Ferguson, winning 13 Premier League titles, five FA Cups and four League Cups in his 26 years in charge.

-The Scot also, of course, delivered the Champions League twice, plus the European Cup Winners’ Cup, a UEFA Super Cup, an Intercontinental Cup and the FIFA World Club Cup, but English clubs struggled to sign the very best players in the world then just as much as they do now.
+The Scot also, of course, delivered the Champions League twice, plus the European Cup Winners’ Cup, a UEFA Super Cup, an Intercontinental Cup and the FIFA World Club Cup at a time when English clubs struggled to sign the very best players in the world.

-Conversely, David Moyes, Louis van Gaal and Jose Mourinho have all complained about the lack of quality in the United squad since Ferguson’s departure, with none of them able to deliver a league title.
+Conversely, David Moyes, Louis van Gaal, Jose Mourinho, Ole Gunnar Solskjaer and Ralf Rangnick have all complained about the lack of quality in the United squad since Ferguson’s departure, with none of them able to deliver a league title.

 But the Fergie factor worked some minor miracles.
 Yes, he presided over some of the greatest sides ever assembled in British football, but when signings fell through or the depth of the squad was pushed to its limit, he simply got on with the job.

-Here are five occasions – in no particular order – when United were victorious when, maybe, they had little right to be.
+Here are five occasions – in no particular order – when United were victorious when they had little right to be.

 It wasn’t necessarily the win that was remarkable but the nature of it when, with the 2011-12 season barely underway, Ferguson gave Arsene Wenger the most severe shoeing of their long and tempestuous rivalry.